 Sometimes we wear our heart on our sleeve and sometimes we wear our planet around our necks.
 Over the years, we have focused on celebrating Earth Day with various craft projects and activities, but this year I thought it might be fun to make something we could actually wear.

-So, we created these lovely and super simple Earth Day necklace craft project.
+So, we created this lovely and super simple Earth Day necklace craft project.

-Using our favourite, basic salt dough recipe, this necklace can be worn for many years to come.
+Using our favorite, basic salt dough recipe, this necklace can be worn for many years to come.

 How to Make an Earth Day Necklace